QCD mesonic screening masses using Gribov quantization: High-temperature static correlators in QCD

 From the eq.~\eqref{A3d_func}, it is clear that the singularity of the function $A_{3d}(2p_{0})$ appears at the point $2p_{n}$.
 Thus, the correlator dominates at large distances for the zeroth Matsubara frequencies defined as $\pm p_{0} = \pm \pi T$.
 Now, this frequency excitation occurs in the 3-dimensional theory.
 One can also consider this three-dimensional theory as $(2+1)$-dimensional and consider the time direction as the one in which the correlation is assessed.
-In this case, screening mass is equivalent to determining the screening states of a pair of on-shell heavy quarks, each with a mass of $``p_{0}"$.
-Also, if we consider the free theory correlator not around the pole $q_{0}= \pm 2i p_{0}$, for huge q, the correlation functions can be studied using the standard operator product expansion (OPE) approach.
+In this case, screening mass is equivalent to determining the screening states of a pair of on-shell heavy quarks, each with a mass of ``$p_0$''.